 If a company is dominant in a market, it can abuse the resulting market power.
 One example of the abuse of dominance is predatory pricing.
 This means pricing by a dominant company which has as a principal objective the elimination or weakening of a competitor.
 Usually this practice includes selective price cuts, unrentable prices and a pricing policy that focuses on a specific competitor.

 EE&MC combines the essential know-how with appropriate experiences to qualified advise our clients:

-- The next step provides the audit of a potential abuse among the application of ambitious tests.
+- The next step provides the audit of a potential abuse through the application of ambitious tests.